Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 temperature sensors on a single long cable.

-This script was used to document mercury arc lamp usage in a lab
+This was used to document mercury arc lamp usage in a lab

-for two years without reboot.
-Moreover, type K thermocouples were used
+for two years without rebooting the system.

-with the MAX31850 interface circuit for measuring temperatures
+Moreover, type K thermocouples served for measuring temperatures

-ranging from -200°C to 1260°C.
+ranging from -200°C to 1260°C with the MAX31850 interface.

 The Linux kernel auto-discovers 1-Wire temperature sensors at startup.

 Different types of sensors can be used on the same bus.
 This script logs

-data from all connected 1Wire temperature sensors.
+data from all connected 1-Wire temperature sensors.
 The kernel supports

-1-Wire sensors DS18S20, DS1822, DS18B20, MAX31850, DS1825, and DS28EA00.
+1-Wire sensor types DS18S20, DS1822, DS18B20, MAX31850, DS1825, and DS28EA00.

 This script either logs periodic temperature measurements with its own timer,

 or, alternatively, records a single data frame, suitable for a periodic call

 by the cron deamon.
-Use the latter for long recordings with larger

-time intervals.

-For example, this crontab line triggers a data frame recording every 15 minutes:
+For example, this crontab line commands a data frame recording every 15 minutes:

 */15  * * * *    /home/user_name/bin/1wire-temperature-logger-RPi.pyw -q    >/dev/null 2>>/dev/null